mukundp7/Spotify-Analysis/README.md

 SELECT * FROM artist_ranking
 WHERE rank <= 3;
 ```

-12. Write a query to find tracks where the liveness score is above the average.
+12. What are the tracks that have a liveness score is above average?
 ```sql
 SELECT * FROM spotify
 WHERE liveness > (SELECT AVG(liveness) FROM spotify)
 ```

-13. Use a WITH clause to calculate the difference between the highest and lowest energy values for tracks in each album
+13. What is the difference between the highest and lowest energy values for tracks in each album?
+(Calculated using a WITH clause)
 ```sql
 WITH t1
 AS